johnno1962/InjectionIII/README.md

 has been built into an app: InjectionIII.app included in the repo which runs in the status bar.
 Code injection allows you to update the implementation of methods of a class incrementally in the iOS simulator without having to rebuild or restart your application saving developer time.
-You can avoid the complications of code signing by using the pre-built binary which is available to [download here](http://johnholdsworth.com/InjectionIII.app.zip).
-For some reason you may need to take the app out of qurantine manually or it will report it as damaged when you run it: `xattr -d com.apple.quarantine ~/Downloads/InjectionIII.app`.
-To use, copy/link it to /Applications and run the app.
+You can avoid code signing complications  by using the  binary from the mac app store.
  Injection also expects to find your current Xcode at path /Appplications/Xcode.app.
 Finally, you'll need to add one of the following to your application's applicationDidFinishLaunching:

 Xcode 10.2 and later: